-If you are dissatisfied with an assessment of your tax liability or a decision made by the Commissioner of State Revenue, you should first consider contacting us to discuss the matter.
+If you are dissatisfied with a decision made by the Commissioner of State Revenue about an assessment of liability or the level of service you received, you should first consider contacting us to discuss the matter.
+You can call 1300 300 734 and be referred to the person who made the decision, if you:

 You may apply for a payment arrangement if paying the liability could cause financial hardship.